 Dr. Fleager is a Southlake Carroll alumni and former competitive gymnast.
 She received her undergraduate degree from Stanford University, where she was a Division I athlete.
-Dr. Fleager earned her medical degree from the University of Texas Medical School in Dallas, serving as class president for 4 years.
+Dr. Fleager earned her Doctor of Medicine degree from the University of Texas Medical School in Dallas, serving as class president for 4 years.
 She returned to Stanford to complete an orthopedic surgery residency.
 From there she was selected for the prestigious Harvard Hand and Upper Extremity Fellowship, where she trained under world-renowned surgeons at Brigham and Women’s Hospital, Massachusetts General Hospital, and Children’s Hospital of Boston.
 She has published multiple articles in national journals and several book chapters.

 - Bachelor of Arts in Human Biology, Stanford University, Stanford, CA

 - The University of Texas Southwestern Medical School, Dallas, TX